 What Is an Unknown Phone Call?

-An unknown phone call is a call from a number you do not recognize.
-It may not be saved in your contacts.
+A call from a number you are unfamiliar with is known as an unknown phone call.
+It might not be stored in your contacts.
 It may look suspicious.
 Unknown calls can come from different places:

 • Marketing companies